fjgalesloot/roon-extension-mqtt/README.md

 ### Settings

-Settings apply to a zone, to change one push a MQTT message to a zonelike the following examples:
+Settings apply to a zone, to change one push a MQTT message to a zone like the following examples:

 Set 'shuffle' for a zone: publish to `roon/[zone-name]/settings/set/shuffle` with message `true` to activate and `false` to deactivate

+Allowed messages for shuffle are: `true | false`

 Set 'repeat' or 'loop' mode for a zone: publish to `roon/[zone-name]/[output-name]/settings/set/repeat` with message `all`